An Introductory Look at Poverty in the U.S.

 Poverty is a complex, multi-faceted phenomenon that raises controversial questions – from what causes it, to how it should be defined and measured (see the sidebar on this page), to how it should be reduced.
-Our Poverty Basics web area uses recent data to provide an introductory look at the extent of poverty and its relationship to changing labor markets, demographic shifts, changing family structures, and social and economic inequality, both nationally and in the west coast states.
+Our Poverty Basics web area uses recent data to provide an introductory look at the extent of poverty and its relationship to changing labor markets, demographic shifts, changing family structures, and social and economic inequality.
 For more in-depth research on these topics by WCPC faculty affiliates, also see our Research section.

 Overview of Poverty in the U.S.